-The high-frequency region leading to pairing is visible for example at $U=12$ around $\omega \approx 6$, with an approximate width of $4$.
-This high-frequency scale is spread over a broad frequency range and occurs for all doping levels and for all $U$.
-This frequency scale is of the order of $U$, suggesting that the short-lived pair-forming processes in this frequency interval are associated with the creation of a pair from an electron on a doubly occupied state and another electron in a singly occupied state~\cite{maierPRL2008, Kyung:2009}.
+For further higher frequencies, $A_{\rm an}(\omega)$ remains overall small and indistinguishable from noise, for all doping levels and for all $U$ (see e.g. blank region in Fig.~\ref{fig:intro}(c) for $\omega \gtrsim 2.1$).
+Although we cannot rule out that pair-forming and pair-breaking processes may also occur at higher frequency scales, and in particular on the scale of order $U$, our results show that their contribution to pairing is negligible, as we shall discuss in the next section.